aourednik/SPARQLchunks/README.md

 _endpoint_: the URL of the SPARQL endpoint

 _output.type_ : when set to "list", retrieves a list (tree structure) instead of a data-frame

+_autoproxy_: whether or not try to use the automatic proxy detection

 ````markdown
 ```{sparql output.var="queryres_list", endpoint="https://lindas.admin.ch/query", output.type="list"}